October 25, Speaking Sustainably Film Series, 7:00 pm

 Presented in partnership with South Florida PBS & Changing Seas “Speaking Sustainably” is a film series offered free to the public.
-The May film is “Beneath the Bridge.”Films are held in the Visitor Center Theatre.
+The October film is “Living Fossils.”Films are held in the Visitor Center Theatre.
 Reception at 7:00 pm – Film at 7:30 pm – followed by Q&A with experts.
 Free and open to the public.

 About South Florida PBS & Changing Seas